wikimedia-gadgets/afc-submit-wizard/README.md

 ## How to deploy

-Copy/paste the code in this repository's afc-submit-wizard.js file to https://en.wikipedia.org/wiki/User:SD0001/AFC-submit-wizard.js
+Copy/paste the code in this repository's afc-submit-wizard.js file to https://en.wikipedia.org/wiki/MediaWiki:AFC-submit-wizard.js

 ## How to test

+* Method 1: Run npm start, which makes the script available on http://localhost:5500/afc-submit-wizard.js.
+In your testwiki common.js file, add `importScript('http://localhost:5500/afc-submit-wizard.js');` or run it manually from the JS console.
-Deploy your test code to https://test.wikipedia.org/wiki/MediaWiki:AFC-submit-wizard.js.
+* Method 2: Deploy your test code to https://test.wikipedia.org/wiki/MediaWiki:AFC-submit-wizard.js.
 Then test the script at https://test.wikipedia.org/wiki/Wikipedia:Articles_for_creation/Submitting.

 ## More documentation